OUR MISSION:

 Annual Meeting and Instructional Course

 The Lumbar Spine Research Society Annual Meeting runs for a day and a half.
-Our next meeting is scheduled for May 2-3, 2024.
-The LSRS program chairmen have put together an excellent selection of scientific papers, poster exhibits, and symposia that will incorporate the most relevant topics in lumber spine surgery today.
+Our next meeting is scheduled for May 8-9, 2025.
+The LSRS program chairmen are pulling together an excellent selection of scientific papers, poster exhibits, and symposia that will incorporate the most relevant topics in lumber spine surgery today.
 Expect lively discourse on each of the topics presented.
 This meeting is approved for continuing medical education credit.

 The History of the Lumbar Spine Research Society